Revisiting the de Rham-Witt complex: The Derived de Rham-Witt Complex

 is an isomorphism for each $m \geq 0$. \end{corollary}

 \begin{proof} Writing $N$ as a union of finitely generated submodules, we can reduce to the case where $N$ is finitely generated and therefore Artinian.
-In this case, we can write $N$ as an extension of finitely many copies of the residue field $k$ of $R$.
+Proceeding by induction on the length of $N$, we can further reduce to the case where $N = k$ is the residue field of $R$.
 In this case, we can identify $\rho_m$ with the $m$th exterior power of $\rho_1$ (in the category of vector spaces over $k$).
-Using Proposition \ref{RegCCFlat}, we can identify $\rho_1$ with the canoncial map $L_{R/ \F_p} \otimes_{R}^{L} k \rightarrow L_{ \widehat{R} / \F_p} \otimes_{ \widehat{R} } \F_p$.
+Using Proposition \ref{RegCCFlat}, we can identify $\rho_1$ with the canonical map $L_{R/ \F_p} \otimes_{R}^{L} k \rightarrow L_{ \widehat{R} / \F_p} \otimes_{ \widehat{R} } k$.
 Using the commutative diagram of transitivity sequences

 we are reduced to showing that the map $\rho'$ is an isomorphism.
 This follows from the observation that the map $R \to \widehat{R}$ induces an isomorphism $\mathfrak{m} / \mathfrak{m}^2 \simeq \widehat{\mathfrak{m} } / \widehat{ \mathfrak{m} }^2$, where $\widehat{ \mathfrak{m} }$ denotes the maximal ideal of $\widehat{R}$. \end{proof}